luuductrung1234/dev-roadmap/README.md

 ## Instruction
 > - Visit [Wiki](https://github.com/luuductrung1234/dev-roadmap/wiki) to see instruction details
 > - Visit [Project](https://github.com/luuductrung1234/dev-roadmap/projects) to see the resource boards
-> - You can go to your specific major that you concern
+> - You can choose a specific major that you concern to start learning and using these resources

 ## :clipboard: Todo
 > - add Single-Platform/Hybrid-App/Native-App details path in **Mobile-Development-Roadmap**